Many homeowners have homes with asphalt shingle roof coverings with streaks- i.e., lighter here, darker there.

 - Metal Strips – The second method for removing algae involves installation of metal strips to the ridges of the roof.
 Rainwater over the strips carries metal ions down the roof slope; the ions act as a biocide and remove algae over time.

 - Good – Solution is more permanent.

-- Bad – It takes longer to remove the algae and, unless you like risking your neck while climbing on the roof, you’ll probably have to engage a contractor to install the metal strips.
+- Bad – It takes longer to remove the algae and, unless you would like to climb on the roof, you’ll probably have to engage a contractor to install the metal strips.

 - You – You’ll like this approach if you’re a planner or long-term investor.

 Whichever method suits your fancy, there’s one method you most definitely should not use – pressure washer.

 Pressure washing can severely and prematurely deteriorate shingle surfaces by removing granules.
 Also, check the fine print – pressure washing also could void your manufacturer’s warranty.

 Prevention –Algae Be Gone

 Of course, preventing algae growth is easier if the process starts during construction or re-roofing because a more thorough installation of metal strips can be applied to ensure metal ions coat the roof during every rainfall.
 Roof ridge vents are constructed to include metal inserts for the purpose of algae prevention.

 - Metal Strips – Metal strips sound like they would look terrible, but they’re not bad at all.
 As the metal weathers, the color blends into most shingle colors over time.
 Adding metal strips can be an effective course of prevention for up to 10 years.